-The varying stems and the total number of occurrences of both variants in the data are repeated in Figure 9, except for two items, where the variation is very slight and needs further evidence: there is only one instance containing the suffix -an- for $b\bar{a}j$ 'sleeve' and there is only one instance containing the suffix -an- for $m\bar{a}j$ 'meadow'.
+The varying stems and the total number of occurrences of both variants in the data are repeated in Figure 9, except for two items, where the variation is very slight and needs further evidence: there is only one instance containing the suffix -an- for $b\bar{a}j$ 'sleeve' and there is only one instance containing the suffix -en- for $m\bar{a}j$ 'meadow'.

-Figure 9 The total number of occurrences of the varying feminine stems in the data

-We have to note here that Cech & Heinschink (1999) try to explain this again with the difference between inherited and borrowed words: -an- is used with inherited words and -en- is used for borrowed words.
+Figure 9: The total number of occurrences of the varying feminine stems in the data used with inherited words and -en- is used for borrowed words.
 This is, however, completely inconsistent with the data and even with the way the inherited-borrowed dichotomy in the masculine is traditionally analysed, and thus should be dismissed.